Year 5

 Welcome to Year 5!

 Hello everyone, I'm Mrs Thomas-Webb and I teach Attenborough class.
-Before teaching, I was a gymnastics coach and continue this through my clubs with year 5 and 6 in Spring term.
-I am the Computing lead at Queens and most of you will see me on Safer Internet Day.
-Outside of school, I do many varieties of dance which I have pursued since I was 4 years old!
+Before teaching, I was a gymnastics coach.
+I am the Computing lead at Queens and most of you will see me on Safer Internet Day or in Coding club in spring term.
+Outside of school, I love going to gym classes including body combat and dancercise!

 Autumn Term Curriculum in Action